 The localisation side is where the practical case gets interesting.
 Once the system is in place, a new language or regional version takes hours rather than a new shoot.
 That changes the economics significantly for any brand operating across multiple markets.

-We're now building out a fuller onboarding platform for Sage, where the video series sits alongside AI chat support and real-time video responses to partner questions.
-It's an ongoing project and it's teaching us a lot.
+We're now building out a wider onboarding platform for Sage, where the video series sits alongside AI chat support and real-time video responses to partner questions.
+It's an ongoing project, which has been very insightful.

 If you're thinking about what AI video production could do for your brand, talk to us.